-Using the best website builder can help you create a portfolio website that stands out.
+Using a website builder can help you create a portfolio website that stands out.
 But even then, it’s important to know which elements will display your work at its best.
-So in this guide, we’ll cover 10 tips you can use to build a stunning portfolio website.
+If you want to use a template, check out our guide to the best portfolio templates.
+In this guide, we’ll cover 10 tips you can use to build a stunning portfolio website.

 01. Make your homepage shine

 While your entire portfolio website needs to be top quality, the truth is that most visitors will never make it past your homepage.
 So, this is your single best chance to make a good first impression.

 To make a homepage that captures visitors’ attention, it’s important to show off your best work.
 You can put together a collection of images in a collage, create a portfolio of around a dozen images, or use a slideshow to share several pieces of your work.
 If you’re a videographer, it’s a good idea to create a highlight reel that blends your most captivating clips.

 Whatever you decide to display on your homepage, make sure it represents the full range of your creative business.
 That way, visitors can instantly see what you do and whether you might be a fit for their needs.

 02. Explain yourself up front

 While it’s tempting to let your work speak for itself on your homepage, you can gain a lot of ground by adding engaging writing to the first page of your website.
 Take this opportunity to explain what you do and what makes your work unique.
 That way, potential clients know right away what you can offer without having to click through your site.